electricimp/AutodeskFusionConnect/README.md

 This library integrates with [Autodesk's SeeControl platform](https://cloudx.seecontrol.com), an enterprise IoT cloud service that helps manufacturers to connect, analyze, and manage their products.

-**NOTE:** This library is currently under development.
-To use please copy and paste the *AutodeskSeeControl.class.nut* file instead of using the `#require` statement.

 **To add AutodeskSeeControl to your project, add** `#require "AutodeskSeeControl.class.nut:1.0.0"` **to the top of your agent/device code**

 ## Class Usage